Overview

 PROGRAM-SPECIFIC TOTAL: 18 CREDITS

-Public Health Communication and Marketing Electives
+Public Health Communication & Marketing Electives

 For the most up to date list of approved electives, please reference the program guide.
 Alternatives may be discussed with your advisor.